 Outside of school, Karl is an avid snowboarder, and formerly coached alpine snowboard racing, was a founding member of a college A Capella singing group, and once upon a time competed in triathlons.
 He lives near St. Paul, Minnesota with his very supportive wife & their two adorable children.

 Karl is a Lecturer in the Game Design & Development department at the University of Wisconsin – Stout where he teaches courses related to Game Art.
-He is also currently enrolled in the MFA in Design program to further his studies in the field of games & interactive media.
+He is also currently enrolled in the MFA in Design program to further his studies in the field of games & interactive art.

 Karl Koehle spent over a decade developing his design skills in the fields of computer animation, & video production while creating demonstrative exhibits for use in litigation.
 Design of these visuals supplimented expert testimony to accurately describe a product, tutorial, or medical process, or accident reinactments such as plane crashes, car crashes, or other product liabilites.

 - Work by University of Minnesota professor Barry Kudrowitz references Association Mapping for delightful design.